rafael-santiago/dev-enigma/README.md

 ![Sample](https://github.com/rafael-santiago/dev-enigma/blob/master/etc/enigmactl-sh-sample.gif)

 This shell script is installed with the device driver and it is based on ``bash``.
+This remark can be useless for ``Linuxers`` anyway it can be valuable for ``FreeBSD`` users.
+You do not need to worry about changing the shell or indicating the ``bash's`` home.
+The sheebang is configurated when installing the device into your environment.
+The only thing that you need to do is to install the ``bash`` if you do not have it or to do little changes into ``enigmactl.sh`` to be executed natively by yours shell of choice.

 ### Using the device directly from shell